kalai-transpiler/kalai/docs/Design.md

 Types can be supplied as either type hints (which is metadata `{:tag type}`), or Kalai specific metadata `{:t type}`.
-Kalai specific metadata is sometimes necessary because
+Kalai specific metadata is necessary because
 1. Number literals in Clojure are strictly longs and doubles, and cannot be typehinted as ints/floats.
    But these are useful types for many target languages.
 2. Representing generic types

-Types can be supplied as Java types, classes, keywords or symbols.
-Keywords are convenient to work with.
-Types are accepted as presented, and left to the final stage in the language specific pipelines to be converted where necessary.
-Kalai makes no attempt to validate the types at present.
+You should prefer specifying a `{:t type}` over typehints.

+The canonical representation of types in Kalai s-expressions is keywords.

 Generic types, also known as parameterized types (including collection types) are represented as a map containing a single key value pair: